Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Method

 To alleviate the computational burdens of PLMs and reduce the redundancy in visual prompts, we propose to use a lightweight network $\phi$ to generate compact visual prompts, thereby reducing the length of input sequence.
 The optimization objective can be further defined as

 which can obtain substantial improvements in both model inference and computation overhead.

-\subsection{Dynamic visual prompting}
+\subsection{Dynamic Visual Prompting}

-As discussed above, directly using the entire visual features is a static and inefficient way of visual prompting.
-Since the visual information is redundant in using all visual tokens \cite{bolya2022token,rao2021dynamicvit,wang2021pnp,ryoo2021tokenlearner}, the key to efficiently transfering PLMs is to obtain compact yet relevant visual prompts.

 In this paper, we propose a \emph{Dynamic Visual Prompting} (DVP) approach towards efficient VL adaption.
-In principle, DVP adopts cross-modal attention to dynamically generate visual prompts relevant to the input text and image, as shown in Fig. \ref{fig2}. (a).
+In principle, DVP adopts cross-modal attention to dynamically generate visual prompts relevant to the input text and image, as shown in the right half of Fig. \ref{fig2}.

 Given an image $I$, we first use a frozen visual encoder to extract its features, denoted as $\mathbf{F}_v \in \mathbb{R}^{N \times d}$, where $N$ is the number of visual features and $d$ is the feature dimension.
 To obtain the compact visual tokens related to the input text, we use the text features in PLMs as the \emph{query} vectors, $\mathbf{F}_t \in \mathbb{R}^{L \times d}$, where $L$ refers to the length of text sentences.
 With the projection weight matrices, $\mathbf{W}_Q \in \mathbb{R}^{d \times d}$, $\mathbf{W}_K \in \mathbb{R}^{d \times d}$, and $\mathbf{W}_V \in \mathbb{R}^{d \times d}$, for $Q, K, V$ transformations in our cross-modal attention module $\phi$.
 DVP is obtained by